TheHarishAravind/7515QCA-Assessment2/index.md

 ![Image](driving.png)

 ### Design concept tangent trial ###
-#### **WYHIWF - What you hear is What you feel** ####
+#### **WYHIWYF - What you hear is What you feel** ####

-The WHYIWF - prononced whiff - is a device that is aimed at people with hearing disablities and ASD to feel, manipulate and interact with music through tactile feedback.
+The WYHIWYF - prononced whiff - is a device that is aimed at people with hearing disablities and ASD to feel, manipulate and interact with music through tactile feedback.
 This device uses vibrations that play in accordance to highs and lows of the music being played.
 The user can also manipulate the pitch and speed of the music using light and accelerometer sensors.
 This allows the user to feel the music in the way they prefer.
 The vibrations will change in accordance to the pitch and speed of music.

 Radio control